chrisnoonan98675/site/README.md

 Jekyll does not support formatting a block of code by surrounding it with [three backticks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).

+## Syntax highlighting and line numbers

+[Syntax highlighting](http://jekyllrb.com/docs/templates/#code-snippet-highlighting) is provided by Pygments.
+To highlight a block of code, surround it with Liquid `{% highlight %}` tags and specify the [language](http://pygments.org/languages/).
+To include line numbers, add `linenos`.

+    {% highlight python linenos %}
+    code goes here
+    {% endhighlight %}

 ## Manual HTML anchors

 Do not manually insert HTML anchors directly above headings, like this: